Cray-HPE/docs-csm/operations/power_management/Prepare_the_System_for_Power_Off.md

     If active sessions are running, either wait for them to complete or cancel the session.
 See the following step.

-7. Cancel a running BOS sessions.
+7. Cancel the running BOS sessions.

     1. Identify the BOS Sessions and associated BOA Kubernetes jobs to delete.